Alt-Tab: GNOME

 The Metacity window manager has similar functionality to versions of Windows released before Vista, but it only displays the outline of the currently selected window on the screen.
 Windows, on the other hand shows the whole selected window, which helps the user to pick the correct window from multiple windows with a similar title or icon.

 History

 The key combination to switch between windows has been present in all versions of Windows since Windows 1.0.
-However, there was no visual indication of the list of windows available when switching between windows until Windows 3.1, when this feature was introduced as the 'Fast "Alt+TAB" Switching' checkbox in the Display control panel applet, internally known as "CoolSwitch".

-Before CoolSwitch, the combination was similar to the combination (which also switched windows), but redrew each window immediately on each stroke, while brought the windows to the top but did not redraw them until the Alt key was released.
+Originally, the combination was similar to the combination (which also switched windows), but redrew each window immediately on each stroke, while brought the windows to the top but did not redraw them until the Alt key was released.

+The feature evolved in Windows 3.1, when the first visual switcher was introduced as the 'Fast "Alt+TAB" Switching' checkbox in the Desktop control panel applet, internally known as "CoolSwitch".
+However, this treatment only showed the currently selected window, not giving the user a hint of what will happen with each subsequent press of the key.

+The current “strip” version of switching that shows all the apps in one row, was first introduced in Windows 95.